emedware/flat-diamond/README.md

 When writing `class X extends A`, we find the inheritance `X - A - B - C`

 Flattened inheritance: `X - Y - I - J` and `A - B - I - J`.
-When writing `class O extends X, A`, we find the inheritance `O - X - Y - A - B - I - J`
+When writing `class O extends X, A`, we find the flat legacy `O - X - Y - A - B - I - J`

 Flattening operation for `[ X, A ]`